-Last October I was diagnosed with Stage 3C Ovarian Cancer.
+In October 2021, I was diagnosed with Stage 3C Ovarian Cancer.
 Since that time I have had multiple surgeries, undergone months of chemotherapy and my body has been through torture.
-I am thrilled to say that I am several months Cancer free.
-Also, I responded so well to treatment that I don’t need to be on maintenance medications.
-However this experience clarified for me how important epilepsy advocacy is to me.
+This experience clarified for me how important epilepsy advocacy is to me.
 And the stark differences in the way we as a society treat people with different diagnoses.

 Gratitude for the epilepsy community

 I had the opportunity to talk to hundreds of families living with epilepsy at Epilepsy Day at Disneyland in California.
 This was an opportunity to validate their feelings and experiences, and remind them they are not alone.
 These conversations reminded me how grateful I am to have seizure control as I could very easily have switched places with any one of the families I spoke to had the fates allowed.

 This was a very difficult year for my family.
 My sisters and I buried my Father and Mother in January and February respectively.
 This impacted not only my immediate family, but also my Aunts, Uncles and most importantly my cousins who are like sisters and brothers to me.
 My sisters and I have become closer as a result of managing my parents health and this loss.
 I can never express how grateful I am to my sisters and my cousins.
 I am grateful for their support, for their leadership and knowing I can always count on them.

 Additionally, my in-laws have been there to support me through this loss and through cancer in ways I could never have expected.
 The love they have shown for us is unsurpassed.

 Above all, my husband and daughter have essentially supplied the air I breathe.
 They bring positivity into my life and relieve worry whenever they can.
 They are the best things that ever happened to me.
 I am lucky to have them and I am grateful to have them in my life.